Kids bedroom ideas on a budget

 Safety should be your main concern when decorating your child’s room, especially a toddler’s room.
 Concentrate on making every area of the room clean and safe.
 For example, don’t expose any electrical outlets, cover sockets with socket protectors, don’t place heavy or breakable items in easy to reach places, and secure furniture to the wall.
 These are just a few suggestions, but common sense and parental instinct will help you ensure your child’s room is safe.

-In the end, no matter what you do, make sure that you get your kid’s input and their help along the way.
+No matter what you do, make sure you get your kid’s input and their help along the way.
 This will encourage them to take care of their room and their things much better once it’s all in place, and it’ll foster memories as well.

 *I was gifted the bunk bed from Room to Grow and blackout blinds from Terrys Fabrics, but all thoughts and opinions are 100% my own*